The algebraic degree of sparse polynomial optimization: Computing the number of critical points

-In this section we study the intersection of the determinantal variety $W$ with the vanishing locus $V$ of $\widetilde{f}_1,\ldots,\widetilde{f}_m$ in $X$.
-The proof of Theorem~\ref{thm: C} rests on a proof of transversality, and a characterisation of the cohomology class $[W]$ as a Porteus' class.
+In this section, we study the intersection of the determinantal variety $W$ with the vanishing locus $V$ of $\widetilde{f}_1,\ldots,\widetilde{f}_m$ in $X$.
+The proof of \Cref{thm: C} rests on a proof of transversality, and a characterisation of the cohomology class $[W]$ as a Porteous class.

 We start by recalling Porteous' formula, also called the Giambelli–Thom–Porteous formula.
-For more details refer to \cite{Fulton+1998} and \cite{eisenbud_harris_2016}.
-The following statement is a special case of Theorem 12.4 in \cite{eisenbud_harris_2016}. \begin{theorem}(Porteus' formula) Let $\varphi : \EE \longrightarrow \FF$ be a morphism of vector bundles of ranks $m+1 \leq n$ on a smooth proper variety $X$ of dimension $n$.
+For more details refer to chapter 14 in \cite{Fulton+1998} and chapter 12 in \cite{eisenbud_harris_2016}.
+The following statement is a special case of Theorem 12.4 in \cite{eisenbud_harris_2016}. \begin{theorem}(Porteous' formula) Let $\varphi : \EE \longrightarrow \FF$ be a morphism of vector bundles of ranks $m+1 \leq n$ on a smooth proper variety $X$ of dimension $n$.
 We denote by $W$ the (possibly non reduced) degeneracy locus of $\varphi$, supported on the set